adambard/learnxinyminutes-docs/d.html.markdown

     // from 1 to 100.
 Easy!

-    // Just pass lambda expressions as template parameters! auto num = iota(1, 101).filter!(x => x % 2 == 0)
+    // Just pass lambda expressions as template parameters!
+    // You can pass any old function you like, but lambdas are convenient here. auto num = iota(1, 101).filter!(x => x % 2 == 0)
                            .map!(y => y ^^ 2)
                            .reduce!((a, b) => a + b);